 A lecturer or researcher holding an academic degree and publishing his/her research results continuously in high-ranking journals and in books published by prestigious publishing houses may become a supervisor in the DSBM.
 The supervisor exercises his/her rights and obligations according to the provisions of the UDR.
 The supervisors of the DSBM are entrusted or discharged from their duties by the Head of the DSBM, based on the decision of the Council of the DSBM.
-There are several ways of becoming a supervisor: either an applicant to the Doctoral School may recommend a supervisor in agreement with the head of the given specialisation, or at the time of or after successful admission, the Head of Specialisation may invite a lecturer or a researcher to act as a supervisor, but it is also possible to become a supervisor if a student applies for a topic announcement advertised in the NDC database that had previously been approved by the Council of DSBM.
+There are several ways of becoming a supervisor: either an applicant to the Doctoral School may propose a supervisor in agreement with the head of the given specialisation, or at the time of or after successful admission, the Head of Specialisation may invite a lecturer or a researcher to act as a supervisor, but it is also possible to become a supervisor if a student applies for a topic announcement advertised in the NDC database that had previously been approved by the Council of DSBM.
+In all cases, the Council of the DSBM decides on the supervisor, on the assessment of his/her suitability on the basis of a written application from the supervisor submitted by the head of specialisation.
 As long as the Council of the DSBM does not approve the supervisor on the basis of the decision on admission by the UDC, the supervisor shall perform his/her tasks as a mentor-supervisor.
 The announcer of a doctoral topic becomes a supervisor if the student applying for the advertised topic is admitted to the doctoral programme.
 The fact that someone acts as a supervisor shall be recorded in the NDC database.
 The supervisor is obliged to keep updating his/her registration and personal data sheet in the NDC database, keep his/her publication list in the MTMT database up-to-date, and add any missing items on request.
 The supervisor shall closely cooperate with the Head of Specialisation during his/her activities.